capz/dns/README.md

 ## Notes
 This fork is a hacked-up version of the original, modified to work on a Nintendo Gamecube (at least, that's the aim, since libogc doesn't have DNS features)

+Removed:
+* IPV6 support
+* platform support for anything other than Nintendo Gamecube
+* Use of standard sockets functionality
+* Any source not relating to DNS functionality (SPF, etc.)

 ## Home Page

 This project's home page and main repository is located at